SlimeVR/SlimeVR-Docs-Site/diy/imu-comparison.md

 ---
 ## MPU6500
 The MPU6500 is the middle ground of the MPU chips available.
-Even though it is a 6DOF sensor (same as the 6050), the drift time of the chips is a slight improvement over the MPU6050.
+The drift time of this IMU may be a slight improvement over the MPU6050.

 |Reset time |Cost |Availability|Build quality|
 |:---------:|:---:|:----------:|:-----------:|